Sican culture

-The Sican (also Sicán) culture is the name that archaeologist Izumi Shimada gave to the culture that inhabited what is now the north coast of Peru between about 750 and 1375.
+The Sican (also Sicán) culture is the name that archaeologist Izumi Shimada gave to the culture that inhabited what is now the north coast of Peru between about 750 and 1375 CE.
 According to Shimada, Sican means "temple of the Moon".
 The Sican culture is also referred to as Lambayeque culture, after the name of the region in Peru.
 It succeeded the Moche culture.
 There is still controversy among archeologists and anthropologists over whether the two are separate cultures.
 The Sican culture is divided into three major periods based on cultural changes as evidenced in archeological artifacts.

 Geography and location

 Archaeologist Izumi Shimada, founder of the Sican Archaeological Project, named the prehistoric culture which he discovered in northwestern Peru.
 They succeeded the Moche and preceded the Inca Empire, the historical civilization that encountered the Spanish explorers and conquistadors.

 The Sican inhabited a coastal territory near the La Leche and Lambayeque Rivers.
 The archaeological sites span the Lambayeque region, including the Motupe, La Leche, Lambayeque, and Zaña valleys, near modern-day Chiclayo.
 Numerous sites have been identified in the Batán Grande area of the La Leche Valley.